ayatokura/ai-openscale/wos-frameworks-wml-cloud.md

 1.  {{site.data.keyword.aios_short}} lists your deployed models; select the ones you want to monitor and click **Configure**.

+## AutoAI models and training data
+{: #wml-framework-autoai}

+AutoAI automatically prepares data, applies algorithms, or estimators, and builds model pipelines best suited for your data and use case.
+Because of the way that {{site.data.keyword.aios_short}} works with models to analyze and debias, there needs to be either a copy of or a connection to the underlying training data.
+For more information, see [Why does Watson OpenScale need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-wos-faqs#trainingdata). {{site.data.keyword.aios_short}} processes training data at the following locations:

+- The UI reads it to find the training data schema and display it in the GUI.
+- Bias/Explain/Drift reads the data to generate statistics and generate drift model, etc.

+For more information, see [Provide model details](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-work-model-dets).

+When working with the AutoAI feature, you can provide access to the training data either by uploading the training data from a CSV format file or by establishing a connection to the Watson Machine Learning space, where the model was deployed.

 ## Next steps
 {: #wml-next}